What can Large Language Models do in chemistry? A comprehensive benchmark on eight tasks: Name Prediction

 \paragraph{\textbf{Case studies.}} Example results generated by GPT-4 (Scaffold, $k$=20) method for each task is shown in Table \ref{namepred_case}.
-In all tasks, GPT-4 model gives the wrong answers.
+In all tasks, the GPT-4 model gives the wrong answers.
 In the smiles2formula task, we can observe that GPT models cannot even recognize the number of Carbon and infer the correct number of Hydrogen, demonstrating the bad chemical understanding ability of GPT models.
+For prospects, some pre-training technologies such as wrapping molecules with text~\cite{liu2023molxpt} or code-switch~\cite{winata2021multilingual, 10.1145/3543507.3583383} may be helpful to align different chemical names of the same molecule to help improve LLMs' chemical understanding.